py5coding/py5book/reference/sketch.rst

 When coding in class mode, all of the above functions should be class methods.
 When coding in module mode or imported mode, the above functions should be stand-alone functions available in the local namespace in which :doc:`sketch_run_sketch` was called.

-Underlying Java class: PApplet
+Underlying Processing class: PApplet

 The following methods and fields are provided:

 .. include:: include_sketch.rst

-Updated on October 29, 2021 22:01:43pm UTC
+Updated on November 12, 2021 11:30:58am UTC